CAE Listening Part 2

 Can you hear the difference between American, Australian and Scottish accents?
 You may hear all three accents and more in the CAE exam, so you should practise listening to all three.

 That is why the CAE Listening tip I told you on my CAE listening part 1 page is extra useful!
 Listen to different accents speaking in English.
 An easy way to practise is with a 30 day free trial of audible.
-Sign up here: https://amzn.to/2EfUl47
+Sign up and listen to my recommended book here: https://amzn.to/2O1cabq

 CAE Listening Part 2 Technique